The Lemon Drop Kid: Plot

 Sidney Milburn, known as the "Lemon Drop Kid," is a New York City swindler.
-He is illegally touting horses at a Florida racetrack: he recommends each horse in a race to different people, claiming a percentage of their winnings each time.
+He illegally touts horses at a Florida racetrack by recommending each horse in a race to different people, claiming a percentage of their winnings each time.

-The Kid touts across a beautiful woman intending to bet $2,000 on a horse named Iron Bar.
-Rigging a con, the Kid convinces her to switch her bet, but learns that she was betting for boyfriend and notorious gangster "Moose" Moran.
-When the horse finishes dead last, a furious Moran demands the Kid pay him $10,000 (the amount he would have won) by Christmas Eve, or the Kid "won't make it to New Year's."
+The Kid encounters a beautiful woman intending to bet $2,000 on a horse.
+He convinces her to switch her bet but learns that she was betting for her boyfriend, notorious gangster "Moose" Moran.
+When the horse finishes last, Moran demands that the Kid pay him $10,000 (the amount that he would have won) by Christmas Eve.

-The Kid decides to return to New York to try to come up with the money.
-He first tries his on-again, off-again girlfriend Brainey Baxter.
-However, when talk of long-term commitment arises, the Kid quickly makes an escape.
-He next visits local crime boss Oxford Charlie, with whom he has had past dealings.
-However, Charlie is in serious tax trouble and does not particularly care for the Kid anyway.
+The Kid returns to New York to raise the money.
+He first tries his girlfriend Brainey Baxter before visiting crime boss Oxford Charlie, with whom he has previously dealt.
+However, Charlie is in serious tax trouble and cannot help him.
 As he leaves Charlie's establishment, the Kid notices a street corner Santa Claus and his kettle.

-Thinking quickly, the Kid fashions himself a Santa suit and begins collecting donations.
-He is recognized by a passing policeman, and the Kid is convicted of panhandling and sentenced to ten days in jail when he cannot pay the fine.
-The Kid learns where his scheme went wrong.
-After Brainey bails him out, he sets about making his scam legitimate by finding a charity to represent and a city license.
-The Kid remembers that Nellie Thursday, a kindly neighborhood resident, has been denied entry to a retirement home because of her jailed husband's criminal past.
+Thinking quickly, the Kid dons a Santa suit and collects donations.
+He is recognized by a passing policeman and is convicted of panhandling, sentenced to ten days in jail.
+After Brainey posts his bail, he tries to legitimize his scam by finding a charity to represent and acquiring a license.
+He remembers that Nellie Thursday, a kindly neighborhood resident, has been denied entry to a retirement home because of her jailed husband's criminal past.

-Organizing other small-time New York swindlers and Brainey, who is both surprised and charmed at the Kid's apparent goodwill, the Kid converts an abandoned casino (ironically belonging to Moose Moran) into the "Nellie Thursday Home For Old Dolls".
-A small group of elderly women and makeshift amenities complete the project.
-The Kid receives the all-important city license.
-Now free to collect, the Kid and his compatriots dress up as Santa Claus and position themselves throughout Manhattan.
-The others are unaware that the Kid plans to keep the money for himself to pay off Moran.
+Organizing other small-time New York swindlers and Brainey, the Kid converts an abandoned casino into the Nellie Thursday Home for Old Dolls, populated by a group of elderly women.
+After he receives his license, the Kid and his collaborators dress as Santa Claus and position themselves throughout Manhattan.
+The others are unaware that the Kid plans to keep the money for himself to pay Moran.
 The scheme is a huge success, netting $2,000 in only a few days.
-An overjoyed Brainey decides to leave her job as a dancer and look after the "home" full-time until after Christmas.
-She informs her employer, Oxford Charlie.
+Brainey is overjoyed and informs her employer, Oxford Charlie, that she is quitting her job as a dancer.